-In each district there is a continuum of heterogeneous citizens.25 Citizens differ along several observed dimensions.
-Each citizen residing in district h has a vector of demographic characteristics x, which includes the citizen's age, race, gender, education, religion and income.
+Citizens differ along several observed dimensions.
+In addition to a district of residence h, each citizen has a vector of demographic characteristics x, which includes the citizen's age, race, gender, education, religion and income.
 Citizens also differ with respect to their general attitude toward political parties and may either feel an attachment to a specific party or no attachment at all.
-Following the literature, we refer to feelings of partisan attachment as party identification and let k = (Dem, Rep, Ind) be a vector of mutually exclusive indicator variables denoting a citizen's party identification, where Dem = 1, Rep = 1, or Ind = 1 indicates that the citizen identifies herself as a democrat, republican, or independent, respectively.
+Following the literature, we refer to feelings of partian attachment as party identification and let k = (Dem, Rep, Ind) be a vector of mutually exclusive indicator variables denoting a citizen's party identification, where Dem = 1, Rep = 1, or Ind = 1 indicates that the citizen identifies herself as a democrat, republican, or independent, respectively.

-Citizens also differ with respect to some unobserved characteristics.
-In particular, citizens' ideological positions, information, and civic duty are not observable by the econometrician.26 Each citizen i has an ideological position $y^i(x_i, k_i) \in Y$, which we allow to depend on the citizen's demographic characteristics and party identification.
-We let $F_y(y \mid x, k)$ denote the distribution of citizens' ideological positions which we assume to be a Beta distribution over the support Y = [-1, 1] with parameters α and β , where
+In our model, citizens also differ with respect to their ideological positions, information, and civic duty.
+These are all characteristics which are not observable by us (the researchers).
+Hence, to carry out our empirical analysis, we need to specify the distributions of these characteristics in the population, and the way they relate to individual characteristics that are observable.24 Each citizen i has an ideological position $y^i(x_i, k_i) \in Y$, which we allow to depend on the citizen's demographic characteristics and party identification.
+We let $F_y(y \mid x, k)$ denote the distribution of citizens' ideological positions which we assume to be a Beta distribution over the support Y = [-1, 1] with parameters α and β , where and